hargwit/auth-server/README.md

 action pipeline builds a [Kind](https://kind.sigs.k8s.io/) cluster before using [Skaffold](https://skaffold.dev) to build and deploy the application images to the cluster.

-This environment is entirely private to the Github action that is running and it is thrown away after the action finishes runnning.
+This environment is entirely private to the Github action and it is thrown away after the action finishes runnning.

 Once the environment is deployed, the action runs integration tests against the cluster.
 This provides a high level of confidence as the cluster is a replication of the production environment.